alexbgg/Classification_images_plants/streamlit/web/transfer_learning.md

 - We leveraged this model to handle our extensive dataset, featuring over 61,000 images across 51 diverse classes.
 - From the get-go, MobileNetV2 demonstrated impressive performance: achieving an F1-Score above 90% while keeping the training time under 4 hours with 20 epochs on a standard laptop.

-For a more detailed review of MobileNetV2, check out this breakdown: https://www.tensorflow.org/api_docs/python/tf/keras/applications/MobileNetV2?hl=en
+For a more detailed review of MobileNetV2, check out this breakdown: "Tensorflow MobileNetV2" - Ref #5

 ### Streamlined Training Approach
 - We quickly saw that after the initial 10 epochs, our model was performing well without the need for extensive training.